chartjs/Chart.js/docs/axes/cartesian/linear.md

 ## Grace

-If the value is string ending with `%`, its treat as percentage.
-If number, its treat as value.
+If the value is a string ending with `%`, it's treated as a percentage.
+If a number, it's treated as a value.
 The value is added to the maximum data value and subtracted from the minimum data.
 This extends the scale range as if the data values were that much greater.

 ```js chart-editor